ess-dive-community/essdive-sample-id-metadata/contribute.md

 Here's how you can contribute to ESS-DIVE's proposed sample ID and metadata reporting format:

 * Want to make a change to the reporting format?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new).
-* Want to contribute to this repository?
-Fork the repository, make the changes, and send a pull request.
 * Have a question?
 Contact us at ess-dive-support@lbl.gov.

 ## Issue templates